Integrating Hydesign into novel 3d Modeling Workflows

 All images and content, including all saddle-related material showcased in the video published by Hyperganic, are under the authorship and private property rights of David Alby Medina, except for the video editing, third-party logos, and turnaround visualization of the lattice padding.
 These elements are included solely to acknowledge collaborations.
 All designs presented in any format remain under David Alby Medina's full intellectual property rights.
 Unauthorized distribution, modification, or commercialization of this content, in whole or in part, is strictly prohibited without explicit written consent.
 Any violation may result in legal action.

-Portfolio Disclaimer
+Legal Disclaimer